Albrecht-S/fltk/README.CMake.txt

     "-shared" to FLTK target names as described in section 3.1 and 3.2.

 FLTK_BUILD_TEST - default ON in top-level build, OFF in sub-build
-    Builds the test and demo programs in the 'test' directory.
+    Build the test and demo programs in the 'test' directory.
 The default is ON if the FLTK build is in a top-level project so all test and demo programs are built.
 If FLTK is built as a subproject only the Library and the tools (fluid and fltk-config) are built by default.

+FLTK_GRAPHICS_CAIRO - default OFF (Unix/Linux: X11 + Wayland only).
+    Make all drawing operations use the Cairo library (rather than Xlib), producing antialiased graphics (X11 platform: implies FLTK_USE_PANGO).
+    When using Wayland this option is ignored (Wayland uses Cairo).

+FLTK_GRAPHICS_GDIPLUS - default ON (Windows only).
+    Make FLTK use GDI+ to draw oblique lines and curves resulting in antialiased graphics.
+If this option is OFF standard GDI is used.

-FLTK_MSVC_RUNTIME_DLL - default ON (Windows only for Visual Studio and NMake)
+FLTK_MSVC_RUNTIME_DLL - default ON (Windows only: Visual Studio and NMake).
-    Selects whether the build uses the MS runtime DLL or not.
+    Select whether the build uses the MS runtime DLL (ON) or not (OFF).
     Default is ON: either /MD or /MDd for Release or Debug, respectively.
     Select OFF for either /MT or /MTd for Release or Debug, respectively.

+FLTK_OPTION_CAIRO_EXT - default OFF
+    Enable extended libcairo support - see README.Cairo.txt.

-FLTK_OPTION_CAIRO - default OFF
+FLTK_OPTION_CAIRO_WINDOW - default OFF
-    Enables support of class Fl_Cairo_Window (all platforms, requires the Cairo library) - see README.Cairo.txt.
+    Enable support of class Fl_Cairo_Window (all platforms, requires the Cairo library) - see README.Cairo.txt.

-FLTK_OPTION_CAIROEXT - default OFF
-    Enables extended libcairo support - see README.Cairo.txt.

 FLTK_OPTION_FILESYSTEM_SUPPORT - default ON